Azure-Samples/serverless-chat-langchainjs/docs/faq.md

 You may also need to adjust the capacity in `infra/main.bicep` file, depending on how much TPM your account is allowed.

 <!--
-TODO: change local models version with Ollama
+TODO: how to change local models version with Ollama -->
--->

 </details>